ncphillips/makersasylum.com/em-lyon-business-school.md

     * Apply to courses offered by the Business School
 - template: title
   title: Course Fee
+- template: body-copy
+  content: The course fee for the duration of STEAM++ is 40,000/- INR all inclusive.
+    Participants can avail scholarships of up to 90%
 - template: images
   images: []
 - template: buttons